open-telemetry/opentelemetry-specification/specification/trace/api.md

 - [Create a new `Span`](#span-creation) (see the section on `Span`)

-The `Tracer` SHOULD provide methods to:
+The `Tracer` MAY provide functions to:

-- Get the currently active `Span`
+- Get the currently active span
-- Mark a given `Span` as active
+- Set the currently active span

-The `Tracer` MUST delegate to the [`Context`](../context/context.md) to perform these tasks, i.e. the above methods MUST do the same as a single equivalent method of the Context management system.
-In particular, this implies that the active span MUST not depend on the `Tracer` that it is queried from/was set to, as long as the tracers were obtained from the same `TracerProvider`.
+These functions MUST delegate to the `TracerProvider`.

 ## SpanContext